 A few months ago, I was inspired by a sermon given by Rev. Billy Hester of Asbury Memorial United Methodist Church here in Savannah.

-My family joined Asbury this year not only for its inclusive, open congregation, but because Rev. Hester brings Broadway to church.
+My family joined Asbury Memorial this year not only for its inclusive, open congregation, but because Rev. Hester brings Broadway to church.
 Yes, I said Broadway TO church.
 Billy and his wife are former NYC theater professionals.
 This is not your typical Methodist church, folks.

 Among the inspiring stories Billy told and insightful points he made, here are my notes on his sermon: